Occupational Noise Exposure

 Architect of the Capitol

-• Choose low-noise tools and machinery
+• Choose low-noise tools and machinery.

-• Maintain and lubricate machinery and equipment (e.g., oil bearings)
+• Maintain and lubricate machinery and equipment (e.g., oil bearings).

-• Place a barrier between the noise source and employee (e.g., sound walls or curtains)
+• Place a barrier between the noise source and employee (e.g., sound walls or curtains).

 • Enclose or isolate the noise source.

-Administrative controls are changes in the workplace or schedule that reduce or eliminate the worker exposure to noise.
+Administrative controls are changes in the workplace or schedule that reduce or eliminate worker exposure to noise.
 Examples:

-• Operate noisy machines during shifts when fewer people are exposed
+• Operate noisy machines during shifts when fewer people are exposed.

-• Limit the amount of time a person spends at a noise source;
+• Limit the amount of time a person spends at a noise source.

 The following references provide information on measuring noise exposure and recognizing and controlling workplace noise hazards.